tokers/lua-resty-requests/README.markdown

 }
 ```

-There also some "short path" options:
+Considering the convenience, there are also some "short path" options:

 * `auth`, to do the Basic HTTP Authorization, takes a Lua table contains `user` and `pass`, e.g. when `auth` is: